andreasjansson/greger.el/README.md

 Token caching is automatically enabled for cost efficiency.

-### Available tools:
+### Available tools

-greger.el includes a set of tool out of the box:
+Greger includes a set of tool out of the box:

 - File operations (read, write, edit files)
 - Web browsing and content extraction